Calvin Klein: Career

-He became a protégé of Baron de Gunzburg, through whose introductions he became the toast of the New York elite fashion scene even before he had his first mainstream success with the launch of his first jeans line.
+He became a protégé of Baron de Gunzburg, who introduced him to the New York elite fashion scene before he had his first mainstream success with the launch of his first jeans line.
 He was immediately recognized for his talent after his first major showing at New York Fashion Week.
 He was hailed as the new Yves Saint Laurent, and was noted for his clean lines.

+In 1974, Klein designed the tight-fitting signature jeans that went on to gross $200,000 in their first week of sales.

+In 1998, Klein participated in a celebrity reading of The Emperor's New Clothes for The Starbright Foundation to benefit ill children.

 Personal life

+Klein is a supporter of the U.S. Democratic Party, having given over $250,000 to candidates and PACs since 1980.

+Relationships

 Klein married Jayne Centre, a textile designer, in 1964.
+Despite going to the same high school and growing up next door in New York, Klein and Centre didn't meet and begin dating until college.
 They have a daughter, television producer Marci Klein, who is best known for her work on NBC's Saturday Night Live and 30 Rock.
 The couple divorced in 1974.

 In September 1986, Klein married his assistant Kelly Rector in Rome while they were on a buying trip in Italy.
 She later became a well-known socialite photographer.
-After separating in 1996, they divorced in April 2006 after 20 years of marriage.
+After separating in 1996, they divorced in April 2006.

+From 2010 to 2012, Klein dated gay ex-porn star Nicholas Gruber, who is 47 years younger.
+In 2016, Klein began dating model Kevin Baker.

+Homes

+For many years, Klein owned a home in Fire Island Pines, New York on Fire Island.
+He hosted friends such as artist Andy Warhol, Studio 54 owner Steve Rubell, Fashion designer Chester Weinberg, and media mogul David Geffen.
+Although he sold the property in 1995, it is still known as "The Calvin Klein House."

 In 2003, Klein bought an ocean-front estate in Southampton, New York, on Long Island and demolished it to build a $75 million glass-and-concrete mansion.
 In 2015, he put his Miami Beach, Florida mansion on the market for $16 million.
-The Florida home sold in February 2017 for $12,850,000.
+The Florida home sold for $12,850,000 in February 2017.
 In June 2015, Klein bought a mansion in Los Angeles, California, for $25 million.

-Calvin Klein dated gay, ex-porn star Nicholas Gruber.
-Klein is a supporter of the U.S. Democratic Party, having given over $250,000 to candidates and PACs since 1980.

-Awards
+Awards and honors

-In 1974, Klein designed the tight-fitting signature jeans that would go on to gross $200,000 in their first week of sales.
-In that same year he also became the first designer to receive outstanding design in men's and women's wear from the Council of Fashion Designers of America (CFDA) award show.
+In 1974, Klein also became the first designer to receive outstanding design in men's and women's wear from the Council of Fashion Designers of America (CFDA) award show.
 In 1983, he was placed on the International Best Dressed List.
 Also in 1981, 1983, and 1993, he received an award from the CFDA.

 In 1991, he received the American Academy of Achievement's Golden Plate Award.

-Other
+Klein received an honorary doctorate from the Fashion Institute of Technology in 2003.